Economy of Ohio: Automobile manufacturing

 The Honda Accord was the single model that was most produced in Ohio.
 Almost all Accords are assembled in Marysville.
 The Accord's Ohio production exceeded 200,000, one of only five models to do so in Ohio.

-Ohio-native Charles Kettering invented the self-starter for the automobile, an advancement which contributed to the mainstreaming of the transport.
+Ohio native Charles Kettering invented the self-starter for the automobile, an advancement which contributed to the mainstreaming of the transport.

 The current state of the motor vehicle industry in Ohio is mixed and dotted.
 In 2002, the Ohio motor vehicle industry produced about $16 billion of items.
 This is about 14% of the automobile production of the United States, and Ohio outputs every state in production of motor vehicles except for Michigan.
 These $16 billion account for approximately 4.1% of Ohio's gross state product; however, the motor vehicle industry only accounts for 1.1% of the United States' output.
-In 2003, Ohio was able to produce about 1,885,000 motor vehicles, accounting for 15.6% of the United States' production, and, again, more than any state except for Michigan, in which 928,000 of these were automobiles.
+In 2003, Ohio was able to produce about 1,885,000 motor vehicles, accounting for 15.6% of the United States' production, and, again, more than any state except for Michigan; 928,000 of these were automobiles.

 The Ohio Department of Development estimates that there are 555 motor vehicle production establishments in Ohio, and that by employing around 138,000 people, Ohio motor vehicle production employees account for 12.7% of the United States' motor vehicle production employees.
 Despite sharp losses since 1999, the motor vehicle production industry was able to recover in 2001, producing a net gain of 148,000 vehicles.
 General Motors produced the highest number of motor vehicles in Ohio, with 36.5% of the production of motor vehicles in Ohio, followed closely by Honda with 35.9%.
 Other major motor vehicle producers in Ohio include DaimlerChrysler (with 17.5% of production) and Ford (with 10.5% of production).
 However, despite the growth listed above, employment statistics and outlooks are much more grim.